Vamsi0069/Interview-Question/Non techincal /Manager round interview questions.md

 * Trust and autonomy to take ownership
 * Support during challenges, but also space to grow independently

-###  What are your relocation/salary expectations?
+###  Are your open for relocation?

 "I’m open to relocation if needed and am flexible in terms of salary.
 My focus is more on learning, work culture, and long-term growth.

-That said, I’d be open to discussing compensation in the range aligned with market standards — with flexibility based on the role."
+###  What are your salery expectations ?

+- As per copany standards
+- or As per  market standards  (nearly 30 -40 % ) hike
+- I am open for negotiations

-###  Soft Ending Statement for Manager Round
+###  Soft Ending Statement for Manager Round / Do you have any questions ?

+- Thank you so much for your time
+- Great discussion
-"I truly value team collaboration, learning, and taking initiative.
+- I truly value team collaboration, learning, and taking initiative.
 I believe my technical background and proactive mindset can add value to your team.
-I’m excited about the possibility of working with you and contributing to impactful projects."
+I’m excited about the possibility of working with you and contributing to impactful projects.
+- If I get selected , what are my roles and responsibilities .
+Can you kindly explain .

 ## 🔹 BEHAVIORAL / SCENARIO-BASED QUESTIONS